 When it comes to e-Commerce, WooCommerce is the primary contender of choice amongst all WordPress based e-Commerce plugins, but what if I say that WooCommerce also leads the race to the most popular eCommerce platform?

 Yes! that’s right!
 WooCommerce is the leading and the most popular platform of choice for setting up an online store all across the web.
-Despite of tough competitions from several bigger, and more capable open platforms, such a Shopify, Magento, OpenCart, BigCommerce, etc; WooCommerce tops the list of most popular eCommerce platform.
+Despite tough competitions from several bigger, and more capable open platforms, such a Shopify, Magento, OpenCart, BigCommerce, etc; WooCommerce tops the list of most popular eCommerce platforms.